 The Edie Windsor Coding Scholarship by Lesbians Who Tech funds 50% of a student’s coding bootcamp tuition to encourage Gender Nonconforming and LGBTQ women to kickstart their careers in technology.
 This scholarship is applicable at any of Lesbians Who Tech’s partner coding bootcamps, including Fullstack Academy’s full-time immersive and the Grace Hopper Program.
 Lesbians Who Tech is now accepting applications for 2019, so I highly encourage anyone eligible to apply now!

 Fullstack Academy itself also offers a $1000 scholarship to veterans and another $1000 need-based scholarship to women, and they partner with coding bootcamp lenders Upstart and Skills Fund to provide low cost loans.
 And, of course, the Grace Hopper Program offers deferred tuition, meaning you don’t pay until you secure a job as a software engineer.
 If you don’t secure a job within one year, you don’t pay.
 Period.

 If you’re excited about learning to code, there are lots of financing options available.

 Any advice to members of the LGBTQ community, or to anyone considering applying to a coding bootcamp?

 You’ll only get out of it as much as you put into it, so make sure you put in everything you’ve got.

 What are you most excited about as you begin your new career in tech?

 Nonstop learning.
 Fullstack gave me the tools to learn more efficiently and effectively, and I’m super excited to continue using those tools to expand my knowledge of other languages and frameworks.

-Check out our partnerships page to join Lesbians Who Tech, Girl Develop It, Black Girls Code and other Fullstack and Grace Hopper partner programs to support women in tech.
+Check out our partnerships page to join Lesbians Who Tech, Black Girls Code, and other Fullstack and Grace Hopper partner programs to support women in tech.